 - New funding opportunities under an Algae Agriculture Research Program

 - Changes that will qualify algae technologies for support from the Biomass Crop Assistance Program, Biobased Markets Program (BioPreferred), and the Biorefinery Assistance (9003 Loan Guarantee) Program

 ABO and Streamlining Regulatory Approvals for Algae-Based Products and Services

 ABO works with its members and allies in several markets to streamline the regulatory review of new products made from algae, or services that can be provided with advanced algae technologies.
 These can include regulations for:

 - Food and feed – ABO is working to streamline FDA approvals of algae-based products that can provide healthy, sustainable and high-performing nutrition for people and animals.

 - Fuel and energy – ABO supports swift approvals of Renewable Fuel Standard (RFS) pathways at the Environmental Protection Agency

-Maximizing Energy, Manufacturing, Infrastructure and Water Investments
+ABO and Maximizing Energy, Manufacturing, Infrastructure and Water Investments

 ABO is working to ensure robust investments in algae technologies across several industrial sectors, including advocating for: